Article 6.

 § 7A-39.15.
 Emergency recall judges of the Court of Appeals.

-(a) A retired justice or judge of the Appellate Division of the General Court of Justice is eligible to be appointed as an emergency recall judge of the Court of Appeals under the following circumstances:
+(a) A retired justice or judge of the Appellate Division of the General Court of Justice is eligible to be appointed as an emergency recall judge of the Court of Appeals if the justice or judge meets each of the following requirements:

 (2) The justice or judge has not reached the mandatory retirement age specified in G.S.
-7A‑4.20;
+7A-5(b).

-(4) The judicial service of the justice or judge ended within the preceding 15 years; and
+(4) The judicial service of the justice or judge ended within the preceding 15 years.

 (b) Notwithstanding any other provision of law, the Chief Judge of the Court of Appeals may recall and assign one or more emergency recall judges of the Court of Appeals, not to exceed three at any one time, provided funds are available, if the Chief Judge determines that one or more emergency recall judges of the Court of Appeals are necessary to discharge the court's business expeditiously.